PLATINUM2022

 SOURCE: Self-reported by organization

-Working together with volunteers, agency partners, community leaders and key stakeholders, the plan focuses on three priority impact areas: Early Literacy – If a child isn’t reading at grade level by 4th grade, they are four times more likely to drop out of school.
+United Way Suncoast provides pathways to education and financial stability that give everyone in our community the freedom to rise.
+We do this by working together with volunteers, strategic community partners, community leaders and key stakeholders to focus on these important impact areas: Early Learning – If a child isn’t reading at grade level by 4th grade, they are four times more likely to drop out of school.
 Youth Success – A child who doesn’t graduate from high school earns 75% less than peers who do over their lifetime.
-Financial Stability – Building financial knowledge and employ-ability skills help create more stable and secure households and communities.
+Financial Stability – Building financial knowledge and employability skills help create more stable and secure households and communities for the ALICE population.
+Support Services - Our Neighborhood Resource Centers provide a variety of services in the communities where our ALICE population lives and works.

 Our programs